 FUNCTIONAL ELECTRICAL STIMULATION (FES)

-FES applies small electrical pulses to paralyzed muscles to restore or improve their function.
-FES is used to stimulate peripheral nerves, the “lower motor neurons” that connect the spinal cord to your muscles.
-FES can be utilized for muscle re-education, functional substitution, spasticity management or general health and wellness benefits.
+FES applies small electrical pulses to paralyzed or atrophied muscles to restore or improve their function.
+FES is used to stimulate peripheral nerves, the “lower motor neurons”, that connect the spinal cord to your muscles.
+FES can be utilized for muscle re-education, functional substitution, spasticity management, or general health and wellness benefits.

 We offer the RT300 FES Cycles for electrically-stimulated arm and leg cycling with and without motor support.
 The benefits of these specially designed ergonomic cycling modalities are numerous — from aerobic conditioning to increased circulation, muscle tone, spasticity management, and muscle flexibility.